wp-plugins/responsive-google-map/readme.txt

 Responsive Google Map helping you integrate Google Map without any authentication key.
 You can independently customize the Google Map and integrate into the widget, page and post where you want.

-= Docs & Support =
+== Docs & Support ==

 You can find [docs](http://webomnizz.com/responsive-google-map-wordpress-plugin/).
 If you can't locate any topics that pertain to your particular issue, post a new topic for it.
+You can directly use the shortcode for in your widget area too.

-= Updates =
+**[om_gmap zoom="9" lat="28.9285745" lng="77.09149350000007" infowindow=""]**

 == Installation ==